30 Jan 2020

-The workshop will be targeted at the new and potential CoVEs as well as other Erasmus+ projects such as the Sector Skills Alliances.
-It will also target S3 managers who wish to learn more about the contribution of vocational excellence to the implementation of their strategies.
-Finally other stakeholders in the areas of VET and regional development will be invited to participate.
+Participants included the new and potential CoVEs, other Erasmus+ projects such as the Sector Skills Alliances, as well as S3 managers who wish to learn more about the contribution of vocational excellence to the implementation of their strategies.

 Agenda and Presentations